Huup-ai/HuupAI-Server/README.md

 # BACKEND API
 This is the backend api for our application.
-It is written in python3(3.8.10) and django rest framwork.
+It is written in python3 (3.8.10) and django rest framwork.
 Please make sure you have python3 installed on your machine and is accessible from your system environment path

 ## Installation

-You will need to create and activate an python3 virtual environment to run this backend
+You will need to create and activate a python3 virtual environment to run this backend

 ```bash
  python3 -m venv myenv